Rhea Chakraborty released from prison; here are her bail conditions

 Actor Rhea Chakraborty has been released from the Byculla prison hours after she was granted bail by the Bombay High Court in a drug case.
 Chakraborty, 28, was arrested by the Narcotics Control Bureau on September 8 over the seizure of 59 grams of marijuana in Mumbai.
 Although Chakraborty's brother's bail was rejected, the 28-year-old was granted bail on a set of nine conditions.

 Rhea has been directed to surrender her passport.
 She has been barred from leaving India without prior permission from the Special Judge for NDPS (Narcotic Drugs & Psychotropic Substances) at Greater Mumbai.
 She must also inform the investigating officer if she has to go out of Greater Mumbai and submit an itinerary to the investigating officer in advance.

-She must furnish a bail bond of Rs.
+She must furnish bail bond of Rs.
 1 lakh

 Chakraborty and her brother Showik were among the 15 people arrested in the case over allegations that they procured drugs for 34-year-old actor Sushant Singh Rajput, who was found hanging from the ceiling fan at his Mumbai flat in June.
 The drugs angle in the case emerged after the Enforcement Directorate—the agency probing the financial irregularities in the case—found WhatsApp chats on Chakraborty's phone.

 The Bombay HC's order observed that Chakraborty is "not a part of drug dealers," stamping out the NCB's allegations that the 28-year-old actor was "an active member of a drug syndicate."
 The order stated, "Since she has no criminal antecedents, there are reasonable grounds for believing that she is not likely to commit any offense while on bail."